-1-WIRE SIGNALING
+1-Wire Signaling

-The DS1822 uses a strict 1-Wire communication protocol to insure data integrity.
+The DS18B20 uses a strict 1-Wire communication protocol to ensure data integrity.
 Several signal types are defined by this protocol: reset pulse, presence pulse, write 0, write 1, read 0, and read 1.
-All of these signals, with the exception of the presence pulse, are initiated by the bus master.
+The bus master initiates all these signals, with the exception of the presence pulse.